 “Change service providers,” Bush said.

 What’s the worst that could happen if a business doesn’t follow the PCI DSS guidelines for processing online or over-the-phone credit card purchases?
 You could lose more than just the revenue from the sale or payment, Bush said.
-Your business could also lose any shipping costs you’ve incurred, and also receive fines, similar to the chargeback fines that banks charge for bounced checks.
+Your business could also lose any shipping costs you’ve incurred and receive fines, similar to the fines that banks charge for bounced checks.

 “If you get too many of them, you could lose the ability to take credit or debit cards online,” Bush warned.
 “That essentially closes your online store.”

 The best credit card processors meet all current PCI requirements and serve your business with fast payments, reasonable fees, and excellent customer service.
 They also facilitate online and in-person purchases.
 Here are a few of our best picks:

 The internet helps businesses build broad customer networks.
 But card-not-present transactions can increase the risk of fraud and associated penalties.
 Protect your business by selecting a reputable payment processor and doing everything you can to ensure purchases are legitimate.